Loader gif

 Updated for tax year 2023.

-You may qualify for the qualified business income deduction if you’re filing taxes when self-employed or a small business owner.
+You may qualify for the qualified income deduction if you’re filing taxes when or a owner.
 The best part about QBI deduction?
 You don’t even have to do anything to take this tax deduction as long as your business income and the nature of your business make you eligible.

 What is the qualified business income deduction?